input-output-hk/project-icarus-backend-service/README.md

 4. Exercise and assert several endpoints

-To do so, before running them, you need to be sure a PostgreSQL db instance is accessible from localhost using the following config:
+To do so, before running them, you need to be sure a PostgreSQL db instance is accessible from localhost using the config saved in `~/config/test.js`, which is by default:

 * Server: localhost
 * User: postgres
 * Password: mysecretpassword
 * Port: 5432

-Then, run `export NODE_ENV=test; npm run integration-tests`
+Then, run `yarn integration-tests`

 ### Coverage

-Istanbul will be used to get test coverage.
-It will execute both unit and integration tests.

-To run it, execute `npm run coverage`
+To run both unit and integration tests, execute `yarn coverage`

 ## License